sutta » dn » Dīgha Nikāya 9

 Oḷārikassapi kho ahaṁ, poṭṭhapāda, attapaṭilābhassa pahānāya dhammaṁ desemi:

-I teach the Dhamma for the giving up of these three kinds of reincarnation:
+I teach the Dhamma for the giving up of reincarnation in these three kinds of life-form.

 ‘yathāpaṭipannānaṁ vo saṅkilesikā dhammā pahīyissanti, vodāniyā dhammā abhivaḍḍhissanti, paññāpāripūriṁ vepullattañca diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja viharissathā’ti.